dvdalilue/ADI_GraphColoring/README.md

 # ADI_GraphColoring
-Implementation of an algorithm for graph coloring in Java
+Implementation of an algorithm for graph coloring in C